eclipse-archived/ceylon-lang.org/_data/team/GavinKing.md

 [CDI specification](http://jcp.org/en/jsr/detail?id=299).

-Gavin now works full time on Ceylon, polishing the language specification, developing the compiler frontend, and thinking about the SDK and future of the platform.
+Gavin now works full time on Ceylon, polishing the language specification, developing the compiler frontend, working on the IDE, and thinking about the SDK and future of the platform.
 He's still a fan of Java, and of other languages, especially Smalltalk, Python, and ML.

 You can [follow him on G+](https://profiles.google.com/gavin.king).